 I sat in the room with my first patient, running through my list of questions like any other data-gathering third-year medical student would do.
 “Do you have any suicidal or homicidal ideations?”
 Of course she used illicit drugs, right?
 “Do you ever hear things or see things that other people don’t?”
 “Do you have any history of psychiatric illnesses in your family?”
 But then I got to one question that threw me off: “Do you have any history of physical or sexual abuse?”

 A single tear ran down my patient’s face.
-I politely tried to probe.
+I politely tried to get in contact drug rehab program in Fort Myers.
 It seemed like the right thing to do.
 “Can we talk about what happened?”
 The patient began to sob, saying, “Do we really have to?”
 The patient then detailed to me how she had been abused as a child over and over again, first by her father, then by her uncle and then by her neighbor.
 She described how it caused her to never be able to trust others in relationships.
 The abuses she had experienced controlled her life and led her to her current situation: she just needed a way to escape the pain.
 I called my attending into the room.
 What else was I supposed to do?
 As I continued my rotation, similar stories played out again and again in the patients I interviewed.
 In one way or another, abuse had played a major role in defining the course of my patients’ lives, leaving wounds that were all too raw and real.